swiss-seismological-service/scrtdd/README.md

 If step2 completes successfully the relocated origin is sent to the messaging system.

 You can see below the most important parameters we want to configure.
-We enable the ellipsoid clustering algorithms selecting `numEllipsoids != 0` and we define the number of neighbour events used for relocation.
+We enable the ellipsoid clustering algorithms selecting `numEllipsoids != 0` and we define the number of neighbouring  events used for relocation.
 We also increased `maxEllipsoidSize` in `doubleDifferenceObservationsNoXcorr` to accomodate the possible large error in the automatic origin locations.

 ![Relocation options](/data/img/step1options.png?raw=true "Relocation options")